RaviTeja110820/aws/AWS Essentials.md

 >Data is organised in S3 into **Archives**, and **Vaults** are used to group Archives together. **Access policies** control who can access the data in Archives & Vaults.

 ***S3 Glacier*** is a low-cost storage class that is ideal for data archiving.
 You can retrieve objects stored in the S3 Glacier storage class within a few minutes to a few hours.
 >AWS Console cannot be used to upload data onto Glacier.
-The console can only be used to create a Glacier vault which can be used to upload the data.%0D%0AFor more information on uploading data onto Glacie
+The console can only be used to create a Glacier vault which can be used to upload the data.

 The ***S3 Standard-IA*** storage class is ideal for data that is infrequently accessed but requires high availability when needed.
 Both S3 Standard and S3 Standard-IA store data in a minimum of three Availability Zones.
 S3 Standard-IA provides the same level of availability as S3 Standard but at a lower storage price.